We’re here to help. If you can’t find the answer to your question, please contact us at 713-682-5995.

 Does CarePartners have volunteers?

 Yes, our organization is a volunteer led organization with more than 2,300 volunteers who are a part of one of our Care Teams providing support to one of our CarePartners programs.
-Volunteers at CarePartners provide more than $3.1 million in free care for those we serve.
+Volunteers at CarePartners provide millions of dollars worth of free care for those we serve.

 What type of volunteer opportunities are there at CarePartners?